 The days are short, and the nights are long, which makes a fun reason to visit Iceland in February!
-It can get a little cold, which you can handle with the right clothing (so maybe it is time for some shopping).
-And there is usually still plenty of snow, so you can immerse yourself in a true Iceland experience!
+It can get a little cold, which you can handle with the proper clothing (so maybe it is time for some shopping).
+And there is usually plenty of snow, so you can immerse yourself in a true Iceland experience!

 Your Friend in Reykjavik wants you to dress in layers and join us for February frolics across our favorite city!
 We can show you around and share tips on what to do, indoors and out, in Iceland!

 When we said before that the weather gets a little cold, we were not kidding.
 After all, it is still winter!
 The average temperature is around 32-34°F (0-1°C), and there is a good chance that it will rain or snow, so you should pack appropriately.
 But with the white snow comes reflective light to help brighten the long nights!